People often ask me, “Should I buy a Leica?” I sometimes respond, “Should you put your dog to sleep?”

 Long story short, she decided to do the surgery, mortgaged the trailer, the horse did fine, and lived happily ever after.
 For my efforts, I was branded “The Horse Killer.”
 From here vantage point, all I wanted to do was kill her horse.
 She hurled vitriol at me every time I saw her and I was banned from working on her horse ever again.

 This is an example of why veterinarians never answer the question “Should I put my pet to sleep?”

 It is also why I don’t answer the question, “Should I buy a Leica?”
 My situation is different than yours so my advice likely wont apply to your situation.
 My relationship with money is probably different than yours.
 My relationship with photography is probably different than yours.
-And you might be thinking a Leica camera will endear you to a member of the opposite sex and I am absolutely certain that no member of the opposite sex will be endeared towards me no matter how many red dots I own.
+You might be thinking a Leica camera will endear you to a member of the opposite sex and I am absolutely certain that no member of the opposite sex will be endeared towards me no matter how many red dots I own.

 Step 1: Logic wont help you

-Asking, “Should I buy a Leica?” is essentially the same question as “Should I buy a Ferrari?”
-“Should I get drunk on $100 wine?”
-“Should I buy felt covered Rag and Bone sneakers?” or “Will this Gucci bag get me laid?”
+Asking, “Should I buy a Leica?” is essentially the same question as “Should I buy a Ferrari?”, “Should I get drunk on $100 wine?”, “Should I buy felt covered Rag and Bone sneakers?” or “Will this Gucci bag get me laid?”